mateusap1/plutus-reference/README.md

     deriving anyclass (Serialise, ToJSON, FromJSON, NFData)
 ```

+Indicates if this input is consuming a normal transaction or an input one.
+This may be useful, because in order to consume a script a validator need's to run.

 #### TxIn

 > A transaction input, consisting of a transaction output reference and an input type.